-Someone I respect pointed me to the All-In Podcast a few weeks ago.
+Someone pointed me to the All-In Podcast a few weeks ago.
 I listen on Saturday mornings at 1.5x because the four-square merry banter reminds me of Entourage.
 You know, Vinny, Eric, Drama, and Turtle…

 Vinny made an interesting point in E118 on March 3 2023, humble bragging that Credit Suisse offered him 6.5% interest on 3 month bills!
 (Well, the offer was to all private banking customers).
 He goes on trying to make some other point.